rafalp/Misago/README.md

 Contributing
 ------------

 Misago is an open source project.
-You are free to submit pull requests use the issue tracker to report bugs as well as propose improvements and/or new features.
+Submit pull requests and bug reports issue tracker to report bugs are welcome!

-Finally, you can participate in discussion on the [project forums](http://misago-project.org).
+For feature or support requests as well as general feedback please use our [project forums](http://misago-project.org) insteads.
 Your feedback means much to the project so please do share your thoughts!

 Authors